Open letter to future apprentices

 Things to remember

 - Playing games is not an interest in computers – Sorry but its a hobby, unless you want to be a games developer or games tester than playing computer games is not an interest in computers.
 We all play computer games at Dogsbody Technology but it doesn’t help us be a Sysadmin 🙂 List it under hobbies.

 - Grades aren’t everything – Your teachers will hate us for saying this however unless you want to be a doctor or have to get specific grades for a college/uni course then if academia isn’t your thing don’t worry.
 Apprenticeship are designed to be for the practical among us.
 To do an apprenticeship you need Maths and English at grade C (4 in the new system) or above, but even if you don’t have that you can do a key skill module during your apprenticeship to get you there.

-Finally we loved this image from Dave Cornthwaite; add “Good Manners” and we think it a pretty good stating point…
+Finally we loved this image from Dave Cornthwaite; add “Good Manners” and we think it a pretty good starting point…

 Potential is essential – What we do isn’t taught in schools/college so we don’t expect you to know it all but we do expect you to be passionate about tech.

-If you want to join an established company who is an established Apprentice provider in Linux Sysadmin then apply now for our proven Linux Apprenticeship
+If you want to join an established company who is an established Apprenticeship provider in Linux Sysadmin then apply now for our proven Linux Apprenticeship